 - 1.10.1 When disputes, disagreements, or offenses arise among members of the body of Christ, it is a matter of grave concern for the whole church.
-Conflicts that occur in the body should be resolved promptly (Matthew 5:23-24; Eph.
+Conflicts that occur in the body should be resolved promptly (Matt.
+5:23-24; Eph.
 4:26-27).
 Parties to disputes are urged by the mercies of God to proceed with one another with "the same attitude that was in Christ Jesus" (Phil.
 2:5).
-In so doing, individuals, congregations, and various agencies within the Synod are urged to reject a "win-lose" attitude that typifies secular conflict.
+In so doing, individuals, congregations,-and various agencies within the Synod, and other eligible parties listed in Bylaw 1.10.2 are urged to reject a "win-lose" attitude that typifies secular conflict.
 For the sake of the Gospel, the church should spare no resource in providing assistance. - 1.10.1.1 The Holy Scriptures (1 Cor.
 6:1-7) urge Christians to settle their differences by laying them before the "members of the brotherhood."
 Therefore, the Synod in the spirit of 1 Corinthians 6 calls upon all parties to a disagreement, accusation, controversy, or disciplinary action to rely exclusively and fully on the Synod's system of reconciliation and conflict resolution.
 The use of the Synod's conflict resolution procedures shall be the exclusive and final remedy for those who are in dispute.
 Fitness for ministry and other theological matters must be determined within the church.
 Parties to disputes are urged, in matters of a doctrinal nature, to follow the procedures as outlined in Bylaw section 1.8. - 1.10.1.2 The words of Jesus in Matthew 18:15-20 provide the basis for church discipline for the local congregation.
 The same passage also grants Christ's guidance to all Christians in seeking to settle other disputes, many of which fall outside the purview of church discipline involving the congregation.
 In either case, the steps of Matthew 18 should be applied lovingly in both formal and informal settings.
 Matthew 18 does not apply directly in cases of public sin, but face-to-face meetings are required nonetheless, even in the case of public sin, toward the goal of reconciliation and winning the brother or sister.
 The parties and others attempting to effect resolution of a dispute must always remain mindful that the church has been given the "ministry of reconciliation" (2 Cor.
+5:18).
+Hence, conflict resolution in the church is to lead to reconciliation, restoring the erring member in a spirit of gentleness (Gal.
+6:1).
+Its aim is to avoid the adversarial system practiced in society.